gearglow/ReptiliaWithATwist/The List.md

 "Please don't make me choose," Luna said.

 "Wasn't going to," Elysia said.
-"Janet told me about something called polyamoury.
+"Janet told me about something called polyamory.
 We could just all date each other!"

 "Like, oh, what's the word?
 A triad?"
 Hermione said from the middle, wrapping an arm around each other girl and pulling them in to snuggle.